 How to Know if You Have Mild OCD

-In order to figure out if you have mild OCD or not, it can help to identify specific signs and symptoms.
+To figure out if you have mild OCD or not, it can help to identify specific signs and symptoms.
 The following is a compilation of the most common OCD obsessions and compulsions.
 However, there are two things to consider before reading on:

-- It’s unlikely you struggle with every symptom mentioned here
+- It’s unlikely you struggle with every symptom mentioned here.

-- For the symptoms you do struggle with, the effects are likely to be mild
+- For the symptoms you do struggle with, the effects are likely to be mild.

 1.)
 You Wash Your Hands Frequently

 2.)
-You Find Yourself Compulsively Cleaning
+You Compulsively Clean

 3.)
 You Struggle with Checking Behavior